fonamental/academic-kickstart/content/authors/nowack/_index.md

 ---
 # Display name
-title: Alexandra Worden
+title: Eva Nowack

 # Username (this should match the folder name)
 authors:
-- worden
+- nowack

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Monterey Bay Aquarium Research Institute & GEOMAR Helmholtz Centre for Ocean Research Kiel
+role: Heinrich Heine University Düsseldorf

 # Organizations/Affiliations
 # organizations: